-- 3.12 Two areas of Green Belt land within Stratford-on-Avon District were not assessed land to the north of Arden Road, Alcester, and Gorcott Hill, north of Mappleborough Green. - 3.13 These areas were omitted because 'exceptional circumstances' for removing these areas of land from the Green Belt were set out in the District's Core Strategy.10 The Inspector's Interim Conclusions on the Core Strategy state that the 'exceptional circumstances' identified for both parcels of Green Belt are appropriate to justify their release.11
+- 3.12 Two areas of Green Belt land within Stratford-on-Avon District were not assessed land to the north of Arden Road, Alcester, and Gorcott Hill, north of Mappleborough Green. - 3.13 These areas were omitted because 'exceptional circumstances' for removing these areas of land from the Green Belt were set out in the District's Core Strategy.
+The Inspector's Interim Conclusions on the Core Strategy state that the 'exceptional circumstances' identified for both parcels of Green Belt are appropriate to justify their release.
+The Inspector's Interim Conclusions on the Core Strategy state that the 'exceptional circumstances' identified for both parcels of Green Belt are appropriate to justify their release.

-9 The planned route of High Speed 2 (HS2) has not been used as a significant boundary to define parcels for assessment, nor has its potential proximity to existing urban edges been used to influence judgements.
+&lt;sup>9 The planned route of High Speed 2 (HS2) has not been used as a significant boundary to define parcels for assessment, nor has its potential proximity to existing urban edges been used to influence judgements.
 This is due to the fact that construction of the scheme has yet to start and certain details have yet to be finalised.

-10 See paragraph 4.1.6, on pages 67 and 68, of the Core Strategy, June 2015
+$^{10}$ See paragraph 4.1.6, on pages 67 and 68, of the Core Strategy, June 2015

-11 See paragraphs 137 and 156 of the Inspector's Interim Conclusions on the Stratford-on-Avon Core Strategy, March 2015
+&lt;sup>11 See paragraphs 137 and 156 of the Inspector's Interim Conclusions on the Stratford-on-Avon Core Strategy, March 2015